Skip to main content

 Ooidonk Castle, locally known as Kasteel Ooidonk, lies east of the village of Bachte-Maria-Leerne, in the province of East Flanders in the Flemish region in Belgium.

-The castle's name is a derivation of the word 'hodonk' which means a higher piece of land in a swamp.
+The castle's name is derived from the word 'hodonk,' meaning a 'higher piece of land in a swamp'.

-Ooidonk Castle was built as part of a line of defense around the city of Ghent and secured the river Leie.
-The first, medieval, castle was built somewhere in the 13th or 14th century and was owned by the Lords of Nevele.
-We don't know how this first castle looked like but the later castles at this site were build on its foundations.
+Ooidonk Castle was built as part of a defensive line around the city of Ghent to secure the Leie River.
+The earliest medieval castle was built sometime in the 13th or 14th century and was owned by the Lords of Nevele.
+We don't know what this first castle looked like, but later castles on this site were built on its foundations.

-In the 15th century the castle became property of the Van Montmorency family who kept it in their possession for 160 years.
-This period was the most turbulent period of the castle's history.
-In 1491 it was burned to the ground because its owners had chosen the side of Maximilian of Austria.
-The Van Montmorency family completed the rebuilding in 1501.
-However, in 1579 the castle was again burned to the ground during a siege.
-In 1595 it was sold by the devastated family.
+In the 15th century, the castle came into the possession of the Van Montmorency family, who kept it for 160 years.
+This period was the most turbulent in the castle's history.
+In 1491, it was burned to the ground because its owners had sided with Maximilian of Austria.
+The Van Montmorency family completed rebuilding it in 1501.
+However, in 1579, the castle was again burned during a siege.
+In 1595, it was sold by the devastated family.

-The new owner was Maarten della Faille, an Antwerp banker, who rebuilt Ooidonk Castle in the Spanish-Flemish style with all the wealth of the Renaissance period.
+The new owner was Maarten della Faille, an Antwerp banker, who rebuilt Ooidonk Castle in the Spanish-Flemish style, incorporating Renaissance-era wealth.
 He gave the castle its current appearance.
 His descendants, the Barons of Nevele, owned the castle for two centuries.

-In 1870 a large restoration started by the French architect Parent.
-He adapted the castle to the living standards of his period.
-The exterior was left mostly intact, apart from a couple of pseudo-renaissance style adaptions.
-The interior was completely remodeled so that nowadays we can see how a large, 19th century, mansion looked like.
+In 1870, a major restoration began under the direction of French architect Parent.
+He updated the castle to meet the living standards of his time.
+The exterior was mostly kept intact, aside from a few pseudo-Renaissance style modifications.
+The interior was entirely remodeled, allowing us to see today what a large 19th-century mansion looked like.

-At present the castle and its park can be visited for a fee.
-Its interior only on special days as it is still used as a residence.
-A nice castle to visit, even though it isn't a true medieval castle.
+Currently, Ooidonk Castle and its park are open to visitors for a fee.
+Its interior, however, is only accessible on special days, as it still serves as a residence.
+It's a nice castle to visit, even though it isn't a true medieval castle.

 Gallery